victronenergy/venus-html5-app/README.md

 ### 3.2 Enzyme

 Most components have Enzyme unit tests.
-Run all of these tests with `npm run test`
+Run all of these tests with `npm run test:unit`

 ### 3.3 Cypress